fernandoilcruz/fernandoilcruz/README.md

 Hello there 👋

 My name is Fernando Cruz.
-I'm an economist, researcher and data scientist currently working at the Department of Economics and Statistics/Planning, Governance and Management Secretariat of the State of Rio Grande do Sul - SPGG-RS.
+I'm an economist, researcher and data scientist currently working at the Department of Economics and Statistics/Planning, Governance and Management Office, State of Rio Grande do Sul - SPGG-RS.

 <!---
 My main topics of interest are macroeconomics, time series analysis, econometrics, finance, public policies and the development of tools that 👀